Vitamin D & Omega-3 may have a larger effect on depression than antidepressants

 Exactly what the title says.

-The "standardised effect size" of antidepressants on depression, vs placebo, is around 0.4.
-(This is like going from an average C to a C+.)
+The "effect size" of the best antidepressants on depression, vs placebo, is around 0.4.
+(On average; some people respond much better or much worse.)
+This is like going from a C to a C+.

-In contrast, the effect size of 1500mg/day of "≥60% EPA" Omega-3 supplements — which are cheaper & have fewer side effects than antidepressants — is a bit higher, around 0.6.
-(This is like going from a C to a B–.)
+In contrast: the effect size of 1500 mg/day of "≥60% EPA" Omega-3 supplements is a bit higher, around 0.6.
+This is like going from a C to a B–.
+(With uncertainty; at worst, Omega-3's "only" on par with antidepressants.)

-But, much better: the effect size of 5000mg/day of Vitamin D is around 1.8!
-(This is like going from a C to an A–!)
-It works even for people who don't have a Vitamin D insufficiency, which almost half of American adults do.
+But, much better: the effect size of 4000 IU/day of Vitamin D is twice as high as antidepressants', around 1.0.
+This is like going from a C to an B!
+(With uncertainty; at worst, Vitamin D's "only" on par with antidepressants.)
+This works even for people who don't have a Vitamin D insufficiency — but around half of American adults do.

-So, unless you have specific reasons to not take Vitamin D & Omega-3 — (kidney stones, blood thinners, etc) — please try them, for at least a month!
+Unless you have specific reasons to not take Vitamin D & Omega-3 — kidney stones, blood thinners, etc — please try them, for at least a month!
 They could save your mental health.
 Maybe even your life.

 Table of Contents: